One common feature of many Unix/Linux commands is the support of

 regular expressions (regex).
 Several of wgrib2's options support

-comparisons much more veratile (compare egrep vs windows find command).
+comparisons much more versatile (compare egrep vs windows find command).

 The -set_regex option changes the flavor